 When it comes to deciding which type of patio door you want to install in your home, you can feel a little spoilt for choice, but we always think that a more classic approach is best.
 Offering you the guarantee of an aesthetic that will never date, opting for either French doors or sliding doors will really add to the rear facade of your home, while also giving you the all-important easy access to your patio that you crave.

 When selecting your new patio doors, how easy they are to use should be a top priority.
-For your convenience, we've listed some pros and cons of both a French patio door and a sliding patio door.
+For your convenience, we've listed some pros and cons of both a French patio door and a sliding patio door as advised by professionals.

 Pros – Recognisable operation method, as they are hung on hinges and swing either inside or outside, depending on your choice.
 Light and easy to open, as the hinges take all of the strain.

 Cons – If the hinges are not maintained, they can be noisy and a little stiff to operate.
 If the wind catches an outward-opening French door, it can pull the user with it.

 Pros – Very light and easy to operate, as the doors run along a guided track and support the entire weight.
 Good for people with little arm strength.

 Cons – If the tracks become damaged or filled with dirt, the doors can be very hard to open.
 Regular maintenance and cleaning will be essential.

 The cost of installing exterior patio doors will always play a deciding role in which style is finally chosen, but you might be surprised to know that there is very little difference between French and sliding door starting prices.
 Of course, there will be a seemingly unending list of factors that can affect the final cost, from choice of hardware through to materials used and glazing styles, but as a rough guide, we have looked at what you can expect to pay for a base model white uPVC example of both French and sliding patio doors.

 French: For a simple two-door hinged installation, you should expect prices to start at around $600.
 This will include standard double glazing, a stubby sill and no optional extras.